How To Find Out If A Number Is Prime

 Main Subheading

 The concept of prime numbers is fundamental to number theory and has practical applications in cryptography and computer science.
 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 In simpler terms, a prime number can only be divided evenly by 1 and the number itself.
-For example, 2, 3, 5, 7, and 11 are prime numbers.
+As an example, 2, 3, 5, 7, and 11 are prime numbers.
 The number 4 is not prime because it is divisible by 1, 2, and 4.
 Similarly, 6 is divisible by 1, 2, 3, and 6, making it a composite number.

 Comprehensive Overview